 - Stay with your child during the coughing spell.

 - Place your child on his tummy with his face turned to the side.
-The head should be slightly lower than his abdomen (Picture 1).
+The head should be slightly lower than the rest of the body (Picture 1).
 This helps the child cough up the mucus without choking on it.

-- Give your child small amounts of liquids often.
+- Give your child small amounts of foods and liquids often.
 Clear liquids are usually better to give than milk or formulas.
-Some examples of clear liquids are 7-Up®, Pedialyte®, Hi-C®, popsicles, flavored gelatin and clear broth.
+Some examples of clear liquids are Pedialyte®, diluted Gatorade®, and clear broth.
 Often your child will eat better after coughing and spitting up the mucus.

 When to Get Emergency Help

-Call 911 or take your child to the Emergency Room if:
+Call 911 or go to the Emergency Room if your child:

 When to Call the Doctor

 - Coughing spells that last longer and happen more often